siliconcompiler/siliconcompiler/docs/reference_manual/predef_modules/libs.rst

 Pre-Defined Libraries
 ========================

-The following are examples are pre-built :ref:`libraries` that come with SiliconCompiler which you can use for your own builds.
+The following are examples are pre-built :ref:`libraries <dev_libraries>` that come with SiliconCompiler which you can use for your own builds.

 .. rst-class:: page-break